Unpatchable 'Flaw' Affects Most of Today's Modern Cars

 Catalin Cimpanu, writing for BleepingComputer: A flaw buried deep in the hearts of all modern cars allows an attacker with local or even remote access to a vehicle to shut down various components, including safety systems such as airbags, brakes, parking sensors, and others.
 The vulnerability affects the CAN (Controller Area Network) protocol that's deployed in modern cars and used to manage communications between a vehicle's internal components.
 The flaw was discovered by a collaborative effort of Politecnico di Milano, Linklayer Labs, and Trend Micro's Forward-looking Threat Research (FTR) team.
 Researchers say this flaw is not a vulnerability in the classic meaning of the word.
 This is because the flaw is more of a CAN standard design choice that makes it unpatchable.

+You think it is bad?
+No, its worse than that.
+I try not to think about it much.

+Doesn't bother me at all.
+With or without this flaw, people can sabotage your car.
+In this case, they have to have the technology, knowhow, access and motive to exploit the flaw.
+Why would they take the difficult path when there are much easier ways to F with your car?

-Sounds like good design to me (Score:2)
+Sounds like good design to me (Score:3)

-Re:Sounds like good design to me (Score:4, Insightful)
+Re:Sounds like good design to me (Score:5, Insightful)

 Maybe what you're missing is that it shouldn't be possible for an attacker to induce this state in the first place.

-Oh enough of this shit (Score:1)
+Oh enough of this shit (Score:2, Insightful)

 I am so sick of infosec nerds thinking they know more than the engineers at Ford, BMW, etc. About building cars.
 Coming up with new "vulnerabilities" - "I just need physical access to the car's OBD-II port with a laptop".
 Stick to Flintstones cars if you feel so insecure, the rest of us will drive fearlessly in luxury.